levilindsey/hex-grid/example/data/stuck-in-an-inner-tube/description.md

 _Oh no!
 The player is stuck inside a "loop"--that is, their inner tube--from a tragic inner-tubing accident that left them stuck in the bottom of an endless crevasse!_

-This is an endless climber (2D platformer) game, with novel wall-bouncing mechanics!
+This is an endless climber game, with fun wall bouncing!

 ## Ludum Dare 47

 _**[Ludum Dare 47 Submission](https://ldjam.com/events/ludum-dare/47/stuck-in-an-inner-tube/)**_

 This game is based off of a "Compo" submission for the [Ludum Dare 47 game jam](https://ldjam.com/events/ludum-dare/47/stuck-in-an-inner-tube/).
 All design, code, images, sound effects, and music were created by Levi in under 48 hours.
+This game rated in the 90th percentile for "Overall", "Fun", "Graphics", "Audio", and "Humor" (and in the 95th percentile for "Fun"!).
 The creation of this game was also [livestreamed on Twitch](https://www.twitch.tv/ukulelefury/videos).

 ### The theme: "Stuck in a loop"